sblakedev/Project-1/README.md

 #### Forking the Repository
 To fork the repository in order to make a copy so as to view or make changes to the site without affecting the original repository, the following steps are to be used.

-1. Log in to Github and navigate to repositories.
+1. Log in to Github and navigate to the repository.
 2. On the right hand side, above the setting tab, click the 'Fork' button.
 3. There will now be a copy of the original respository in your GitHub account.

 #### Cloning the Repository
 To make a local clone, the following steps are to be used.

-1. Log in to Github and navigate to repositories.
+1. Log in to Github and navigate to the repository.
+2. Above the list of files, click the 'Code' button.
+3. Copy the link under HTTPS to clone using HTTPS.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type git clone and then paste the link you copied earlier.
+7. Press enter.
+Your local clone has been created.

 ### Credits